-Want to know how to get rid of envy?
+Want to know how to get rid of envy and jealousy?

 Don’t judge me…

 I have a personal example: years ago, I was jealous of a girl at work.
 She was so pretty, cool, funky and charming.
 When I was around her, I felt two feet tall.
 I felt ugly, fat, dumb and short.
 Yes, she was (is) tall and slender.
 I’m…not.

 Being so consumed with my own personal deficits, I didn’t realize I had many of the same qualities I admired in her (except the height).
 I was blinded to who I was because I was too stuck on who I wasn’t.
 So silly.

 A lot of young women do the same.
 Maybe it’s because they are so young they haven’t had a chance to see who God is in their own lives and all that He has given them.